5 Questions You Need to Ask Before You Delegate work

 4. Will my assistant need any tools to complete this work?

-It doesn’t help to delegate a task and not empower your assistant with the right tools to complete it.
+It doesn’t help to delegate a task and not empower your virtual assistant with the right tools to complete it.
 First research on what tools, apps or programmes your assistant will need before you even choose the right candidate.
 If you don’t, you may find that the person you delegate to costs you more money because you have to purchase extra programmes.

 5. How would you like the work to be delivered to you?